jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

     - provide clearance for component expansion as engine temp rises
     - compensate for wear in the valve operating mechanism
     - the valves must be closed upon adjusting the valve lash
+    - adjust the clearance
+        1. insert the feeler gauge, tighten the adjusting screw until any clearance is removed
+        2. continue to tight 1/4~1/2 of a turn to open the valve slightly and squeezes oil out of the operating mechanism contact areas
+        3. back the adjusting screw off until the feeler gauge slide smoothly with a slight drag
+        4. hold the screw and snug the locknut, then torque the locknut
+        5. recheck the drag on the feeler gauge

 ## Two stroke engine